-No one tells you when your child comes out as transgender that you are going to be lonely.
-That suddenly, people will ask how your child is doing, but they’ll stop asking how you are doing.
-That you won’t have anyone to ask your hard questions to.
-Or that you won’t know anyone who understands what you are feeling.
-As parents of transgender children, how do we support each other if we don’t know where to find one another?
+No one tells you when your child comes out as transgender that you will be lonely.
+Suddenly, people will ask how your child is doing, but they'll stop asking how you are doing.
+Or that you won't have anyone to ask your hard questions to.
+Or that you won't know anyone who understands what you are feeling.
+As parents of transgender children, how do we support each other if we don't know where to find one another?

-One year after my son Leo came out, my therapist asked, “How do you feel?
-Really” I thought about it for a long minute or three.
+One year after my son Leo came out, my therapist asked, "How do you feel?
+Really" I thought about it for a long minute or three.
 I expected to feel sad, and I did.
-But that’s not what I told her.
-“I think this has been the loneliest year of my life.”
+But that's not what I told her.
+"I think this has been the loneliest year of my life."
 My voice cracked as I said it, and tears rolled down my face.
-I don’t think I realized how lonely I was until we talked about why I felt that way.
+I didn't realize how lonely I was until we discussed why I felt that way.
 Or that I had been feeling lonely for such a long time.
 That under the pain and sadness I felt, a good part of it was from lack of support.
-Not from her, but other people in my life.
+Not from her but from other people in my life.

 Sometimes loneliness and isolation mask themselves as sadness.

-We think we are sad when what need of is someone to let us know we are seen.
-They have been where we are and understand what we are going through.
-As parents of transgender children, it can be hard to find that kind of support.
-Those closest to us want to help but don’t know how.
-They don’t know the right words to say.
-They haven’t walked in our shoes and don’t know what it’s like.
+We think we are sad when what we need is someone to let us know we are seen.
+That they have been where we are and understand what we are going through.
+As parents of transgender children, finding that kind of support can be hard.
+Those closest to us want to help but don't know how.
+They don't know the right words to say.
+They haven't walked in our shoes and don't know what it's like.

 It's a lonely place to be.

-But we don’t have to stay there.
-When our kids first come out, it can be hard to ask others for support – especially if we don’t know what kind of support we need.
+But we don't have to stay there.
+When our kids first come out, it can be hard to ask others for support - especially if we don't know what kind of support we need.
 Those first days, weeks, and months can feel overwhelming.
-Learning new terminology.
-Adjusting to a new family configuration.
-Adjusting to new names and pronouns.
-Grieving the loss of hopes and dreams we had for our children.
+We are learning new terminology and adjusting to a new family configuration.
+We are adjusting to new names and pronouns.
+And grieving the loss of hopes and dreams we had for our children.
 For the lives we planned for ourselves that turned out differently than we imagined.

 It can feel like a burden to share your needs with others, which leads to shutting people out.